react-native-webrtc/react-native-callkeep/README.md

 Try to start your call action from here (e.g. get credentials of the user by `data.handle` and/or send INVITE to your SIP server)

-After all works are done, remember to call `RNCallKit.startCall(uuid, calleeName)`
+After all works are done, remember to call `RNCallKit.startCall(uuid, calleeNumber)`

 ### - answerCall